Pneurop: History

-The compressed air trade associations of France, Germany and the UK formed a trading organization in 1958.
-In 1960, more countries joined and it became PNEUROP.
+The compressed air trade associations of France, Germany and the UK took the first steps to form a trade organization in 1958 and 1959.
+In 1960, more countries joined and it became PNEUROP, with founding members from Austria, Belgium, Denmark, France, Germany, Great Britain, Italy, Luxembourg, Sweden and Switzerland.

 PNEUROP celebrated its formal 50th anniversary on 6 November 2008 by organizing a conference in Brussels with its programme and presentations by the different committees.

 Function

 PNEUROP speaks on behalf of its members in European and international forums concerning the harmonisation of technical, normative and legislative developments in the field of compressors, vacuum pumps, pneumatic tools and allied equipment.

-The association is cooperating with and contributing to several ISO committees including TC 112 (Vacuum Technology) and TC 118 (Compressor).
+The association has been instrumental in developing recommendations for the compressor field since 1959, and cooperates with and contributes to several ISO committees including TC 112 (Vacuum Technology) and TC 118 (Compressor).

-PNEUROP is committed to develop energy efficiency and environmental protection among its member organizations and members, as explained in a recent official statement.
+PNEUROP is committed to develop energy efficiency and environmental protection among its member organizations and members, as explained in an official statement.

 Pneurop supports the overall sustainable energy policy objectives of the European Union and its member companies actively promote energy efficiency as part of their daily business activity.